foundation-model-stack/bamba/training/README.md

       --report_interval=100 \
       --checkpoint_interval=20000 \
 ```
-To reproduce the exact model as Bamba-9B, you can find the training configs [here](data/README.md).
+To reproduce the exact model as Bamba-9B, or train using your own data or models, further config details are [here](data/README.md).

 ## Continuing Training